SamOBrienOlinger/PP4/README.md

     ![Furry Fun Foto Gallery](assets/README.md-images/Option-3-FFFGjpg.jpg)

-  - The [Furry Fun Foto Gallery] (https://samobrienolinger.github.io/Cockapoo-Club/furry-fun-foto-gallery.html#jump-to-fffg)section is for users to peruse and upload images of their pets.
+  - The [Furry Fun Foto Gallery](https://samobrienolinger.github.io/Cockapoo-Club/furry-fun-foto-gallery.html#jump-to-fffg) section is for users to peruse and upload images of their pets.
 This section provides a gallery of shared images.

   - After researching other websites and social media that provide dog owners with relevant valuable information, it was clear that dog owners enjoy being part of a community with this same shared interest in their pets.
 Joining a unique online collective is a priority for many users who love to see images of other people's pets and want to share images and information about their own pet and personal experiences.